jpcoelhoATipbDOTpt/MAN4HEALTH/DataModel/Sensors/Temperature/datamodels.md

-# temperature
+# Temperature

 Defines a given temperature sensor to be used in a -Device-
 -  `id`: Sensor identifier
    -  Attribute type: **Property**.
    -  Required
 -  `type`: NGSI Entity type.
 It has to be temperature.
-One of : `temperature`.
+One of : `Temperature`.
    -  Attribute type: **Property**.
    -  Optional
 -  `measuringMedium`: Define tthe medium from where the measurement is taken